AI-Lab-Makerere/swahili-cv-validation/README.md

 This repository contains data files for bulk submission to common voice for swahili data collected as part of the Lacuna language datasets funded project.
 ## Data
 The data can be found in the data <a href="https://github.com/AI-Lab-Makerere/swahili-cv-validation/tree/master/data">folder</a> organised in batches for different submissions.<br>
 Each data batch is organised under a floder named with a number and the date when it was created.
-The batch folders contain the dataset of validated sentences in xlsx ot txt format and the validation files in a separate folder.
+The batch folders contain the dataset of validated sentences in xlsx or txt format and the validation files in a separate folder.
-The validation files should preferably be named by the validator's name and links to each file must be recorded in the validation report submitted when making pull requests.
+The validation files should preferably be named by the validator's name and links to each file must be recorded in the validation report submitted when making pull requests.<br>
+Each Batch has a description of the data with details about the source and the licensing.